-For a large segment of future professionals, education will be inseparable from their profession.
+For a large segment of professionals, education is the pillar as they believe in continuous learning and development.
 This means, for the first few years of professional life, external financial support may be important for the child.

 While continuous education is already indispensable for few professions like medical services, engineering and financial services, other professions are fast catching up.